xindalcy/frp/README.md

 ### TCP Stream Multiplexing

-frp supports tcp stream multiplexing since v0.10.0 like HTTP2 Multiplexing, in which case all logic connections to the same frpc are multiplexed into the same TCP connection.
+frp supports tcp stream multiplexing since v0.10.0 like HTTP2 Multiplexing, in which case all logic connections to the same ydrdc are multiplexed into the same TCP connection.

 You can disable this feature by modify `frps.ini` and `frpc.ini`: